einarwh/escher-workshop/README.md

 ### Pause for fish

 At this point, let's introduce Escher's fish!
 (My version of Henderson's version of it, anyway.)
 The shape of the fish is defined in `Fishy.elm`.
 You can turn the shape into a proper fish picture by calling `createPicture fishShapes`.
-You may have noticed that in `Main.elm`, the resulting picture is bound to the name `fish`.

 If you pass it a suitable bounding box, the fish should render like this: